 Pact of the Tome Warlocks, however, get a considerably more robust version of Ritual Casting if they pick up the Book of Ancient Secrets invocation.
 It’s practically a copy of the wizard’s flavor of Ritual Casting.

-Immediately after electing this invocation the warlock learns two new 1st-level spells with the ritual tag from any class’ spell list.
-They also gain a book that holds these spells and can have new spells with the ritual tag added to it.
+Immediately after electing this invocation, the warlock learns two new 1st-level spells with the ritual tag from any class’ spell list.
+They also gain a book that holds these spells and can have new spells with the ritual tag added to them.
 Finally, any warlock spells that the warlock knows with the ritual tag can now have the option to be cast as rituals.

 This is a meaty perk for Pact of the Tome Warlocks and absolutely aids in carving out their role as the optimal caster warlock.

 Any character with at least a 13 in Wisdom or Intelligence can learn Ritual Casting if they expend an ASI to obtain the Ritual Caster feat.